willscottuk/byos_laravel/README.md

 This project is for developers who are looking for a self-hosted server for devices running the TRMNL firmware.
 It serves as a starter kit, giving you the flexibility to build and extend it however you like.

+### Support ❤️
+Support the development of this package by purchasing a TRMNL device through our referral link: https://usetrmnl.com/?ref=laravel-trmnl.
+At checkout, use the code `laravel-trmnl` to receive a $15 discount on your purchase.

 ### Requirements

 * PHP >= 8.2